douglashall/tower/README.md

 tower
 =====

-Gather performance metrics of your AJAX applications
+Gather performance metrics on your AJAX applications.